WeaverStever/BlogSpot-Metadata-Template/README.md

 <h3>Required modifications:</h3>

-There are two locations in the Template for the URL to your properly sized logo, which is required, by Google's (SDTT).
+There are two locations in the Template for the URL to your properly sized logo, which is required by Google's (SDTT).
 Search the within the template for "Schema Mods:" to locate those areas and provide the URLyour your image.
-See [Blogger: publisher structured data error](https://github.com/WeaverStever/BlogSpot-Metadata-Template/wiki/Blogger:-publisher-structured-data-error)
+See [Blogger: publisher structured data error](https://github.com/WeaverStever/BlogSpot-Metadata-Template/wiki/Blogger:-publisher-structured-data-error) for details.

 <h3>Other modifications:</h3>
 <b>There is also a commented area in the <Head> section for providing your Google Plus identity.</b>